riboviz/riboviz/docs/user/run-vignette.md

 The number of `<SAMPLE_ID>.h5.*` files depends on the `num_processes` parameter in the configuration.
 For example, if you change that parameter to 4, then there will be 4 files, `WTnone.h5.1`, `WTnone.h5.2`, `WTnone.h5.3` and `WTnone.h5.4`, in the output folder.

-For full information on what the workflow does and the files it outputs, see [What the RiboViz workflow does](./prep-riboviz-operation.md).
+For full information on what the workflow does and the files it outputs, see [What the riboviz workflow does](./prep-riboviz-operation.md).

 ---